nsmirosh/Nippy/README.md

 ### 2. Finish the rest of the 20 levels and add the design
   - [ ] find a designer that will draw up pretty designs for the game + the shapes
+  - [ ] Apply the new designs
-  - [ ] implement the rest of the 20 levels
+  - [ ] implement the rest of the 20-30 levels
   - [ ] Write up tests for the logic above

 ### 3. Build a main menu